 - Title insurance: Real estate attorneys should always advise their clients to obtain title insurance.
 The potential consequences of a defect in title are simply too severe to not take this extra precautionary measure.
 Unfortunately, some attorneys fail to provide this recommendation, and clients can suffer the consequences.

 Improper contracts: Contractual errors can be one source of significant liability for property owners.
 For example, an attorney may prepare contracts for a condominium developer without including language allowing the developer to use deposits for construction.
 If contractual language isn’t carefully selected, condo owners may be able to back out of their contracts and request refunds for deposits.
 Alternatively, poorly drafted language may provide insufficient means for a potential claim.

 Contact Our Breach Of Contract Attorneys

-We represent clients throughout Florida from our office in Jacksonville and with availability for consultation in West Palm Beach.
+We represent clients throughout Florida from our office in Jacksonville.
 When the market value of property is falling rapidly, property owners can be seriously harmed by faulty real estate transactions.
 To discuss potential real estate malpractice claims with a knowledgeable lawyer, call us at 1-800-785-2153.
 You can also email the firm anytime.